zdannar/resume/resume.md

 * Reduce product latency by continually reviewing MySQL slow log for problem queries and queries not using indexes.

-* Engineered solution for database image rolling with zero to minimal customer impact.
+* Engineered solution for database server image updates using rolling updates.
+  Rolling updates provide zero to minimal customer impact.